Last Updated on November 12, 2022 by Paul Guzman

 The leaves are a spotted white in the middle surrounded by dark green around the edges.
-It also produces a small white cluster of flowers in early spring late through late summer.
+It also produces a small white cluster of flowers in early spring and through late summer.
 It will become somewhat drought tolerant once it becomes well established.
 Other cultivars of this plant will produce pink, and purple flowers.
 It is not an invasive plant so planting several in a row is a good idea.

 Where to place this plant?